-- c.
-Which one of the following best describes the level of enforcement of youth access to tobacco laws carried out in your State?
-(Check one category only.) - Enforcement is conducted only at those outlets randomly selected for the Synar survey. - Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey. - Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. - d.
-Did every tobacco outlet in the State receive at least one enforcement compliance check in the last year?
+- d.
+Which one of the following best describes the level of enforcement of state youth access to tobacco laws carried out in your state?
+(Check one category only.) - Enforcement is conducted only at those outlets randomly selected for the Synar survey. - Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey. - Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. - e.
+Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth tobacco access law(s) in the last year?